-Students who have no previous drawing experience in these must successfully complete Drawing Fundamentals (CDID 803).
+Students who have no previous drawing experience must successfully complete Drawing Fundamentals (CDID 803).

 Students who have questions about the admission requirements and/or would like to know more about this certificate are invited to attend a program information session.
-Please see Information Nights for dates, times, and location.
+Please see Open House for dates, times, and location.